tadasmajeris/CV/README.md

 #### Junior Full Stack Developer

-Love programming and love teaching programming.
+Introduced to programming at 12 years old, I got to love programming and sharing the knowledge.
 Passionate about delivering a beautiful product.
 Sharpened my skills at Makers Academy and made a dozen of projects, enjoying both front-end and back-end.

 ## Skills